Tape of you: Sheeran films songwriting sessions after court case | Malay Mail

-LONDON, April 8 — Ed Sheeran says he now films his songwriting sessions to try to avoid future copyright claims after winning a high-profile court case this week.
+LONDON April 11 — Ed Sheeran says he now films his songwriting sessions to try to avoid future copyright claims after winning a high-profile court case this week.

 “We’ve had claims come through on the songs and we go, well here’s the footage and you watch.
 You’ll see there’s nothing there,” Sheeran said.